Links on Android Authority may earn us a commission. Learn more.

 I should also note that throughout the review process, the Pixel 5a gave me a “Device is too hot” notice when shooting photos outside.
 This happened four times in the week I tested the phone, and it usually showed up in the first few minutes of shooting photos.
 As far as I know, this has not affected performance in any noticeable way.

 - All-around good performance: The Pixel 5a has the same internal specs as the Pixel 5 and Pixel 4a 5G, so it runs quite smoothly.
 The Snapdragon 765G backed by 6GB of RAM has been able to handle almost every task I’ve thrown at it, and I rarely ran into performance hiccups.
 The Adreno 620 GPU may not hold up well for 3D gaming, however.
-While I’ve had few issues with the performance overall, the 765G is more than two years old at this point and there are other Snapdragon 700-series chips Google could’ve used instead to future-proof the device a bit more.
+While I’ve had few issues with the performance overall, the 765G was almost two years old when the Pixel 5a launched, and there are other Snapdragon 700-series chips Google could’ve used instead to future-proof the device a bit more.
 Just know there’s a chance the chip may not hold up as well in a year or two.

 - Be sure to check out our dedicated article on the Snapdragon 765G for more of an idea of how the chipset has aged over time.